farenga/pdegen/README.md

 The main aim of the library is to enable reproducibility in the field of Data-Driven PDEs modeling, whose benchmarking datasets landscape is usually characterized by:
 - low data availability/sharing
 - data fragmentation (snapshots, parameters, meshes)
-- Heavy non-tensorized data formats
+- heavy non-tensorized data formats

 PDEGen aims to enable datasets generation and reproduction via pre-implemented pde-solvers scripts and a common configuration files-based interface.